 The research team selected a young star HD142527 in the constellation Lupus (the Wolf) as a target of their ALMA observations.
-Through their prior observations of the disk around HD142527 with the Subaru Telescope, they discovered a gap inside the disk and peculiar shape of the outer disk.
+Through their prior observations of the disk around HD142527 with the Subaru Telescope, they discovered a gap inside the disk and a peculiar shape of the outer disk.
 ALMA detected the submillimeter emission from the dust ring around the star (4).
 The emission has a non-uniform distribution and the northern side is 30 times brighter than the faint southern side.
 “We are very surprised at the brightness of the northern side,” said Misato Fukagawa, the leader of the team and an assistant professor at Osaka University.
-“The brightest part in submillimeter wave is located far from the central star, and the distance is comparable to five times the distance between the Sun and the Neptune.
+“The brightest part in submillimeter wave is located far from the central star, and the distance is comparable to five times the distance between the Sun and Neptune.
 I have never seen such a bright knot in such a distant position.
-This strong submillimeter emission can be interpreted as an indication that large amount of material is accumulated in this position.
+This strong submillimeter emission can be interpreted as an indication that a large amount of material is accumulated in this position.
 When a sufficient amount of material is accumulated, planets or comets can be formed here.
 To investigate this possibility, we measured the amount of material.”

 In calculating the amount of material based on the submillimeter emission strength, the temperature of the material is an important parameter.
 The team estimated the temperature in the dense region from the observations of isotopomers of carbon monoxide.
-As a result, the team reached two possibilities; formation of gaseous giant planet or rocky planet.
-If the abundance of dust and gas is comparable to that in typical environment in the universe (the mass ratio of dust and gas is 1 to 100), the dense region is massive enough to attract large amount of gas due to the self-gravity and form giant gaseous planets several times more massive than Jupiter.
+As a result, the team reached two possibilities; the formation of a gaseous giant planet or a rocky planet.
+If the abundance of dust and gas is comparable to that in a typical environment in the universe (the mass ratio of dust and gas is 1 to 100), the dense region is massive enough to attract large amount of gas due to the self-gravity and form giant gaseous planets several times more massive than Jupiter.
 Although this is similar to the formation process of stars in cosmic clouds, it was the first time that the possibility of such a planet formation process was directly suggested by observations of protoplanetary disks.
-The other possibility is the formation of “dust trap” in which the abundance of dust is exceptionally higher than the other part of the disk (5).
+The other possibility is the formation of a “dust trap” in which the abundance of dust is exceptionally higher than the other part of the disk (5).
 If the dust trap is formed in the disk, earth-like rocky planets, small bodies such as comets, or cores of gaseous planets may be formed.
 In both cases, it is highly possible that planets are being formed in the dense part of the disk around HD142527.

 The basics of the two planet formation processes mentioned above were predicted theoretically more than 30 years ago.
-Astronomers assume that the planet formation of our solar system began with collision and coalescence of huge amount of dust, then the concentration of dust would grow into a number of cores of planets (protoplanets), and these cores evolve into planets through numerous collisions and coalescences.
+Astronomers assume that the planet formation of our solar system began with collision and coalescence of huge amount of dust, then the concentration of dust would grow into a number of cores of planets (protoplanets), and these cores evolve into planets through numerous collisions, and coalescences.
 Some of the cores capture massive atmosphere to form gaseous giants.
 It was thought that both of the processes occur close to the central star (around Jupiter and Saturn orbit) in planetary systems similar to our Solar System, but the new ALMA results undermine this conventional assumption.
 Munetake Momose, a team member and a professor at Ibaraki University says “Seeing the site of planet formation directly is one of the most important goals for ALMA.
 Our observations successfully located a unique candidate in an unexpectedly distant place from the central star.
 I believe that ALMA will bring us more surprising results.”

 The research team found out two possibilities in the planet formation process which is taking place in the disk around HD142527.
 The next step will be a precise measurement of the amount of gas to identify which process is involved.
 The team will continue detailed observations using ALMA with improved capability.
 Fukagawa says “HD142527 is a peculiar object, as far as our limited knowledge goes.
 However, other asymmetrical protoplanetary disks have been discovered since the early ALMA science operation started.
 Our final goal is to reveal the major physical process which controls the formation of planets.
 To achieve this goal, it is important to obtain a comprehensive view of the planet formation through observations of many protoplanetary disks.
 We hope to be part of this great venture.”